-- Composite panel producers, finished product manufacturers, distributers and retailers must also meet recordkeeping and labeling requirements to ensure chain-of-custody and proper notice.
+- Composite panel producers, finished product manufacturers, distributors and retailers must also meet record keeping and labeling requirements to ensure chain-of-custody and proper notice.

 No other regulatory regime in the world today for composite wood panels carries this level of oversight to ensure each production lot destined for the U.S. market has been tested for compliance with the extremely low TSCA Title VI emission limits.
 CPA members are proud to have supported the TSCA Title VI and its implementing regulations and will be strong advocates for strong enforcement by EPA to best protect consumers and ensure fair competition among manufacturers.

 The California Air Resources Board “Airborne Toxic Control Measure to Reduce Formaldehyde Emissions from Composite Wood Products” (CARB Rule) is the toughest production standard of its kind in the world and the model for EPA’s national regulation, TSCA Title VI.
 Initially approved in May 2007, CPA worked closely with the CARB in supporting its development and initial implementation.
 The North American composite panel industry also made voluntary investments in technology, quality assurance and third-party verification programs in order to meet the state’s stringent formaldehyde standards for all 50 states, even though the regulations only applied in California.

 CPA has provided longstanding support for CARB’s strong regulatory enforcement.
 One of the most high-profile cases involving Chinese-made laminate flooring is a prime example of the continued need for strong regulatory oversight to protect consumers and ensure a level playing field for manufacturers around the world.